with Christine and John Valters Paintner

 Lunches and dinners will all be at different restaurants that we love, so there will be options.
 Your meal includes a main course.
 Servings in Austria are generally pretty hearty.
 There are often vegetarian options on the menu, but limited as Austrian's food culture is still very meat (mostly pork and beef) and potatoes-centered.
-We will be dining in places that serve typical Viennese cuisine, as well as a lovely French and Turkish restaurant to include some variety.
+We will be dining in places that serve typical Viennese cuisine, as well as a lovely French, Italian, and Turkish restaurant to include some variety.
 Beverages, appetizers, and desserts are an additional cost.
 Keep in mind that in Austria often pitchers of water are not provided for tables and drinks need to be purchased separately.

 What payment forms do you accept?